Race Horizon Park: History

-Kyiv cycle race has more than 60-year history.
+Kyiv cycle race has more than a 60-year history.
 Even during the USSR time cycling on Khreschatyk Street in the Day of Kyiv was one of the main attributes and traditions of the holiday, performed with great resonance and mass audience.
 Many people remember the fatal Peace Race held in 1986 on Khreshchatyk immediately after the accident at the Chernobyl nuclear power plant, when the authorities didn’t report about the Chernobyl tragedy.